TylerTemp/SaintsField/README.md

 5. Again because the label width issue. `SaintsField`'s label won't take more place if the label gets super long.
 This is different from UI Toolkit.

+6. When leaving an PropertyDrawer to switch to a new target, the old one's `CreatePropertyGUI` will also get called once.
+This... makes the nested fallback difficult.
+Currently I use some silly way to work around with it, and you will see the inspector flick one frame at the beginning.

-If you're in Unity 2022.2+ (from which Unity use UI Toolkit as default inspector), `SaintsField` will switch to UI Toolkit too.
-If you want to use the IMGUI version, you can add a macro `-define:SAINTSFIELD_UI_TOOLKIT_DISABLE` to disable UI Toolkit.
+If you're in Unity 2022.2+ (from which Unity use UI Toolkit as default inspector), `SaintsField` will switch to UI Toolkit by default.
+In this case, if you want to use the IMGUI version, you can add a macro `-define:SAINTSFIELD_UI_TOOLKIT_DISABLE` to disable UI Toolkit.